janhubicka/Color-Screen/README.md

 `colorscreen` is a command line utility to render into tiff files.
 See `colorscreen --help` for usage information.

-`colorscreen-stitch` is a command line utility to produce stitched projects.
-This is useful to scan and stitch additive color photographs using digital camera with mutiple tiles.
-See `colorscreen-stitch --help` for more information.

-`colorscreen-gtk` is the (now deprecated) GTK based gui application.
+`colorscreen-gtk` is a (deprecated) GTK based gui application.
 Invoke it with `colorscreen-gtk <scan file>`.
 Scan must be either in tiff or jpeg file format.